 - Suffering from chronic ulcer pain is more likely to cause this cancer.

-- Chronic diarrhoea and constipation can also cause this cancer.
+- Chronic diarrhea and constipation can also cause this cancer.

 What are the symptoms of colon cancer?

-- Any changes in the stool such as constipation, frequent bowel movements and even diarrhoea.
+- Any changes in the stool such as constipation, frequent bowel movements, and even diarrhea.

-- If there is more than a normal toilet.
+- If there is more than a standard toilet.

 - Rectal sores or persistent abdominal pain.

 - Digital rectal exam: In this case, the doctor examines the anal canal by hand to see if there is any flesh.

 - Fecal Premature Blood Test: In this method, if there is blood in the stool, it is checked to see if there are any cancer cells.
 If no cancer is detected after many tests, then it is necessary to understand which organ is involved in the digestive process, and in this case, another examination should be done quickly.